TL;DR

 JEFIT - Most Comprehensive Database

-Extensive exercise library with AI workout generation.
+Extensive exercise library with workout generation.

-- 1,300+ exercises with AI program creation
+- 1,300+ exercises with program creation tools

 - Social features and progress photos